h2oai/h2o-3/h2o-docs/src/product/data-science/model_selection.rst

 ModelSelection
 --------------

-To help users select the best predictor subsets from their datasets for model building, we have implemented the ModelSelection toolbox.
-There are currently two modes to select the predictor subsets:
+We implemented the ModelSelection toolbox based on GLM at H2O to help users select the best predictor subsets from their dataset for model building.
+We have currently implemented three modes to select the predictor subsets:

 1. ``mode = "allsubsets"`` where all possible combinations of predictor subsets are generated for a given subset size.
 A model is built for each subset and the one with the highest :math:`R^2` is returned.
 The best subsets are also returned for subset size :math:`1, 2, ..., n`.
 This mode guarantees to return the predictor subset with the highest :math:`R^2` value at the cost of computation complexity.
 2. ``mode = "maxr"`` where a sequential replacement method is used to find the best subsets for subset size of :math:`1, 2, ..., n`.
 However, the predictor subsets are not guaranteed to have the highest :math:`R^2`` value.